The stress and impact ICUs can have on patients' mental health typically results in extended hospital stays.

 Before, during or after the ICU visit, nearly half of patients receiving medical care experience some form of trauma or mental stress that makes it difficult to communicate their needs.

-SOVA essentially tracks and records the first signs of physical or mental pain, so that medical staff within the ICU can provide the patient with adequate treatment.
+SOVA essentially tracks and records the first signs of physical or mental pain, so that medical personnel within the ICU can provide the patient with appropriate treatment.

 With physical pain, insomnia and anxiety being just some of the stressors in the ICU, SOVA works as a system to monitor these and other stressors for support and treatment in real time.